isofarro/wordpress-theme-tips/README.markdown

 -----------

 * Add archive list to the sidebar
-* Add introductions to Categories and Tag pages
+* Add introductions to Categories, Tag and Search pages
 * Add a tagcloud page
 * Dynamically map the network tabs based on the site
 * Cross linking/article summaries between the sites
 * Test and repair the next/previous navigation buttons
+* clean up transparency on the tab images